-For the MP4 Project, the 91 ha MEEA site has been selected as the most appropriate lizard release site.
-An estimate of the current resident lizard population size in the MEEA, based on the data collected during baseline monitoring in April 2024 and the methods described section 4.3.2.3 "Skink density estimates from modelled data" is between approximately 160,000-2.4M lizards.
-It has been demonstrated that a four-fold (possibly more) increase in lizard numbers can be achieved in areas subject to intensive mammalian predator control (Reardon et al., 2012; Norbury et al., 2022).
+For the MP4 Project, the approximately 45 ha MEEA site has been selected as the most appropriate lizard release site.
+An estimate of the current resident lizard population size in the 45 ha MEEA, based on the data collected during baseline monitoring in April 2024 and the methods described section 4.3.2.3 "Skink density estimates from modelled data" is between approximately 23,265-65,790 lizards.
+It has been demonstrated that up to a four-fold increase in lizard numbers can be achieved in areas subject to intensive mammalian predator control (Reardon et al., 2012; Norbury et al., 2022).
 Therefore, it is expected that a substantial increase in the resident lizard population in the MEEA would occur as a result of the proposed MEEA mammalian predator exclusion, and consequently, the carrying capacity of the site is expected to be very high and much greater than the existing lizard population levels.

-The anticipated relocation of 2,100 lizards as part of MP4, would equate to a release of ~23 lizards/ hectare or <1 lizard per 20 m x 20 m area into the MEEA.
-This density is very low in comparison to the reported lizard densities in Otago Region (see Table 4.3) and the number of lizards is significantly below the estimated density of lizards currently in the MEEA (i.e., ~1700-26,000 lizards/ ha; see section 4.3.2.3 "Skink density estimates from modelled data").
-It should be recognised that the number of lizards salvaged and relocated at any point in time will be markedly lower than 2,100 (e.g., \leq 1,000 lizards) due to the MP4 Project schedule requirements (see section 5.1.
+The anticipated relocation of approximately 2,000 lizards as part of MP4 (noting that 100-200 lizards may be salvaged from Coronation 5 areas and would be released into the surrounding covenant area), would equate to a release of ~44 lizards/ hectare into the MEEA predator-proof fence area.
+This density is very low in comparison to the reported lizard densities in Otago Region (see Table 4.3) and the number of lizards is significantly below the estimated density of lizards currently in the MEEA (i.e., ~871 [517-1462] lizards/ ha; see section 4.3.2.3 "Skink density estimates from modelled data").
+It should be recognised that the number of lizards and relocated at any point in time will be markedly lower than 2,100 (e.g., \leq 1,000 lizards) due to the MP4 Project schedule requirements (see section 5.1.
 "Project staging and timing of salvage operation").
-Furthermore, the exclusion of stock and removal of mammalian predators from the MEEA (see Ahikā Consulting, 2024a) will greatly enhance the capacity of the relocation site to support growing lizard populations.
-Therefore, the relocation of 2,100 lizards is not considered to have measurable effects on the lizard populations already resident in the MEEA.
+Furthermore, the exclusion of stock and removal of mammalian predators from the MEEA (see Whirika Consulting 2025) will greatly enhance the capacity of the relocation site to support growing lizard populations.
+Therefore, the relocation of ~2,000 lizards into the MEEA is not considered to have measurable effects on the lizard populations already resident there.

 Table 5.2.
-Indicative lizard salvage parameters ('stopping rules') for the MP4 footprint (~90 ha of lizard habitat), including staging, timeframes, salvage effort, and estimated number of salvaged lizards.
-Parameters to be refined as the salvage programme progresses.
+IndicativeIzard salvage parameters ('stopping rules') for the MP4 footprint (~90 ha of lizard habitat) andCoronation 5 area (7 ha), including staging, timeframes, salvage effort, and estimated number of salvaged lizards.Parameters to be refined as the salvage programme progresses.